 In the two years preceding the men's event in Cortina d'Ampezzo, the entire U.S. figure skating team had been killed in the Sabena Crash and Canada's Donald Jackson had managed to upset Karol Divín in Czechoslovakia to win the 1962 World title, landing the first triple Lutz in international competition in the process.
 Since his win, Jackson had turned professional, leaving the World title up for grabs.
 The favourites were Divín, European Champion Alain Calmat of France, West Germany's Manfred Schnelldorfer and seventeen year old Donald McPherson of Canada, whose father had to cash in an insurance policy to finance the trip.
 Schnelldorfer left for the event eight days prior, driving from West Germany to Italy with his father in the family 'Strolchi', which was weighed down with luggage.
 American Tommy Litz, who had finished second to McPherson at the North American Championships in Vancouver, made the trip to Italy but did not compete.
 After North Americans, he'd twisted his ankle on a double flip while skating at an outdoor rink in Pennsylvania.

-Tensions were high as the men took the ice to perform their school figure.
+Tensions were high as the men took the ice to perform their school figures.
 Schnelldorfer won the first figure, Divín the second, Schnelldorfer the third, Divín the fourth.
 The next morning, fourteen year old Scotty Allen of Smoke Rise, New Jersey - the bronze medallist at the North American Championships - came out of nowhere to win the back loop change loop.
 Allen's win pushed Schnelldorfer back into the overall lead.
 Calmat won the final figure, the paragraph double three.
 When the marks of the school figures were tallied, five judges had Schnelldorfer first, the Czechoslovakian and French judges voted for Divín and the American judge stood alone in voting for Calmat.
 Schnelldorfer stood first, followed by Divín, Calmat and McPherson.
 In a show of good sportsmanship, Divín applauded Schnelldorfer.

 Temperatures dipped as low as minus twenty Celsius during the men's free skate.
 The second group started after eleven o'clock; the third shortly before midnight.
 Tommy Litz recalled, "These poor guys were out there in twenty below weather and I thought, 'I'm glad I'm not out there.'
 It was horrifying."
 As a consequence of the freezing temperatures and the cold, brittle ice, few skaters performed up to their usual standard.
 Emmerich Danzer, the bronze medallist at the European Championships in Austria, landed a triple Salchow in one of the earlier groups and Scotty Allen managed a more or less clean performance, but the top four skaters after the figures were all far from their best.
 Divín skated cautiously.
 Calmat fell on a triple loop attempt, as did McPherson.
 However, the Canadian did manage to land two double Axels and a triple Salchow and earn marks from 5.7 to 5.9 for artistic impression.